ariesptn/arieseptian-betest/README.md

 User Service Sample project using NodeJS, Express, JWT, Mongoose (MongoDB), and Redis

+To configure the server, rename the `.env-template` file to `.env` and edit the file as needed.

 Use the following endpoint to get the token: